Foreclosure Rescue Scammer Pleads Guilty

 McBride was a title agent and Chief Financial Officer at Settlement Engine, Inc. in Pittsburgh, Pennsylvania.
 Settlement Engine closed approximately 30 loans for DeMarco REI from June 2008 to early December 2008.
-McBride pleaded guilty to conspiracy, wire fraud, bank fraud; Roberts pleaded guilty to conspiracy, wire fraud, bank fraud; Bascove pleaded guilty to conspiracy and bank fraud.
+McBride pleaded guilty to conspiracy, wire fraud, bank fraud, and faces a sentence of approximately 63 to 78 months in prison when sentenced on June 27, 2012; Roberts pleaded guilty to conspiracy, wire fraud, bank fraud and faces approximately 78 to 87 months in prison when sentenced on May 7, 2012; Bascove pleaded guilty to conspiracy and bank fraud and faces approximately 78 to 97 months in prison when sentenced on June 27, 2012.

 At the time of indictment, the U.S. Attorney's Office Civil Division filed a verified complaint and temporary restraining order to help the original homeowners save their homes.
 The complaint and temporary restraining order sought novel relief that would bring all the individuals and entities that have a stake in the homes before the Court in an orderly process by which the damage caused by the defendants' alleged fraud could be mitigated.
 In 2011, U.S. District Court Judge Michael Baylson approved conversion of the temporary restraining order into an injunction that stopped foreclosures and evictions that were related to the alleged fraud, and that set forth the details of the mediation process.
 Currently, the majority of the banks and the original homeowners are still in the process of attempting to reach resolutions.